 - Give wait time.
 When a student refuses work at first, sometimes all they need is a little wait time.
 It’s okay to let them have their head down or keep their arms crossed.
-Use planned ignoring and wait to see if they come around within 5 minutes or so.
+Give some time and wait to see if they come around within 5 minutes or so.

 - Ignore the small behaviors.
 If the student crumples up the paper, breaks their pencil, or scribbles all over it, avoid the impulse to tell the student they shouldn’t do that or give any further instructions.
 When things like this happen, the student is either agitated or attention-seeking.
 One intervention that will help in this instance is just giving space.